 The programme is addressed to international graduates, young professionals, designers and researchers who wish to link research and design expertise in the context of the extended urbanisation of territories.

 The programme offers two scholarships to cover the tuition fees.

 Studying in times of COVID-19

 The programme is committed to cultivating a successful social environment in Switzerland.
 Hybrid teaching formats will be available to provide appropriate solutions on a case-to-case basis.
 Support services are offered from both schools to assist students in finding accommodation.

 Further Details and Applying

 The new MAS in Urban and Territorial Design is part of, and administered and supported by, the ETH School for Continuing Education.
-For the programme description and access to the online application form please click here:
+Click here for further details and here for an explanation of the application procedure.

 Opening day of the new MAS in Urban and Territorial Design – MAS ETH EPFL UTD